kingsdigitallab/algorithmic-justice/README.md

 6. copy the key and paste it in a private place for future referrence.
 Do not share it with anyone
 7. Now you can paste that API Key in the Settings Tab of [the natural language processing application](https://kingsdigitallab.github.io/algorithmic-justice/nlpui.html) developped by KDL

+If everything goes well, you can return to the 'Highlighter' tab and ask a question to the language model.

 # Local set up

 First clone this repository.